All Episodes

 Back in the 60s, many of the protests were aimed at the Democrat Party.

-They tore up the Democrat Convention 1968.
+They tore up the Democrat Convention in 1968.

 Students for Democrat Society drove Lyndon Johnson out of office over Vietnam.

-I know there's a Democrat in the office of the White House, but they're not protesting Obama folks.
+I know there's a Democrat in the office of the White House, but they're not protesting Obama, folks.

-No way are what they doing related to dissatisfaction with Barack Obama in no way, shape, manner, or form.
+No way are what they are doing related to dissatisfaction with Barack Obama in no way, shape, manner, or form.

-Seeing yet another drive-by opportunity with coverage of Black Lives Matter.
+And we can't leave out of the equation the old standbys, the drive-by media, seeing yet another drive-by opportunity with coverage of Black Lives Matter.

 Anything to advance the agenda that conservatives are racists, that Republicans are racists.